 Between 30 and 50 dry-ice baited mosquito traps are set every week, some at fixed locations and others at variable or 'random' locations, based on dead bird reports, mosquito complaints, or other indicators of possible virus or nuisance risk.
-Mosquitoes from these traps are tested for mosquito-borne viruses in batches. or 'pools' of between 10 and 50 individuals of a particular species.
+Mosquitoes from these traps are tested for mosquito-borne viruses in batches, or 'pools' of between 10 and 50 individuals of a particular species.
 Some testing (for WNV only) can be done in our own laboratory, but the majority of samples are sent to the University of California Center for Vectorborne Disease Research where they are tested for WNV, WEE, and SLE.
-Results of this testing enable us to determine areas of the County at risk for disease transmission and target our control resources efficiently.
+Results of this testing enable us to determine areas of the county at risk for disease transmission and target our control resources efficiently.

-In 2015, 622 samples, comprising 21,533 mosquitoes were tested; 8 samples were positive for WNV (all Culex tarsalis).
-The majority of these samples came from East County, with two from Oakley, two from Discovery Bay, one from Pittsburg and one from Antioch.
-The remainder (two samples) came from the Martinez waterfront area.
-Fogging operations were conducted several times in the Pittsburg area, as well as in Bay Point, Oakley, Antioch, agricultural areas near Discovery Bay, Brentwood and the Martinez waterfront to reduce the risk of West Nile virus cases and alleviate severe nuisance (biting) issues.
+In 2016, 495 samples, comprising 15,612 mosquitoes were tested; 11 samples were positive for WNV (all Culex tarsalis).
+All of these samples came from East County, including Antioch, Brentwood, Holland Tract, Bethel Island, Discovery Bay and Byron.
+Fogging operations were conducted at Holland Tract, Bethel Island, Oakley, Discovery Bay, Pittsburg and the Martinez waterfront, to reduce the risk of West Nile virus cases and alleviate severe nuisance (biting) issues.